rocco/rocco.github.io/_source/events/_posts/2010-03-19-blog-post-on-nodejs.md

 ---
 layout: post
-title: Realizing that Node.js is important
+title: "Realizing that Node.js is important"
 date: 2010-03-19
-banner:
+banner: bridgesuspension.jpg
 ---

 At some point after [JSConf EU 2009][jsconf2009] I blogged about Node.js, so this is a post about a blog post ...